-12. How much super do I need to retire at 55?
+12. How much super do I need to retire in my late 50s?

-When you retire from the workforce at age 55, you are likely to be spending 30 or 35 years in retirement, so you’ll need to create a retirement income stream that lasts a long time.
+When you retire from the workforce in your late 50s, you are likely to be spending 30 years or more in retirement, so you’ll need to create a retirement income stream that lasts a long time.

 - How many years you will spend in retirement

 - Whether you are a couple or single